pyco-apps/pyco-apps.github.io/site/licensing/eula.md

 "our") the provider, that will dictate your use of the software provided.

-If you purchase, download and, or use any of the software belonging to PYCO which mention being subject to this EULA, you automatically accept and agree to be bound by ALL the terms of the bottom agreement.
+If you purchase, download and, or use any of the software belonging to PYCO which mentions being subject to this EULA, you automatically accept and agree to be bound by ALL the terms of the bottom agreement.

 ## 1. Definitions